lihaoyi/autowire/readme.md

 - `Reader[_]`: a context-bound used to convert data from `PickleType` to a desired type `T`.
 Typically something like `upickle.Reader`, `play.api.libs.json.Reads`, etc.
 - `Writer[_]`: a context-bound used to convert data to `PickleType` from an original type `T`.
 Typically something like `upickle.Writer`, `play.api.libs.json.Writes`, etc.

 If the serialization library you're using doesn't need `Reader[_]` or `Writer[_]` context-bound, you can use `autowire.Bounds.None` as the context-bound, and it will be filled in automatically.
-You need to override the `read` and `write` methods of both sides, in order to tell Autowire how to serialize and deserialize your typed values.
+You then need to override the `read` and `write` methods of both sides, in order to tell Autowire how to serialize and deserialize your typed values.

 Lastly, you need to wire together client and server to get them talking to one another: this is done by overriding `Client.doCall`, which takes the `Request` object holding the serialized arguments and returns a `Future` containing the serialized response, and by using `Server.route`, which generates a `Router` `PartialFunction` which you can then feed `Request` object into to receive a serialized response in return.
 These types are defined as